enesnehirg/yemeksepeti/README.md

 which makes the order's status "Completed".
 This sounds weird but that is the only way to subscribe a topic from an endpoint.

+It also loads some initial Food, Restaurant and Category data while it's starting.

 You can also run it without docker.

 ### Run in your local computer